 2. All competitors must have a current FAI Competition Licence, which can be obtained from the BGA.

-5. A blank registration form is attached to these rules and can also be downloaded from the Windrushers web site, www.windrushers.org.
-All pilots must complete and sign a Windrushers GC Temporary Membership Form during the registration hours, unless they are already a member of the WGC.
+5. A blank registration form is attached to these rules and can also be downloaded from the Windrushers web site, www windrushers.org.uk.
+All pilots must complete and sign a Windrushers GC Temporary Membership Form during the registration hours (unless already a member of the WGC).

 7. The boundary of the airfield for competition purposes is defined as the outer edge of the perimeter track.
 Where there is a break in the perimeter track in the south east quadrant, the boundary is defined as a straight line joining the two outer edges of the existing perimeter track.
 The entire grass area bounded by the perimeter track is available for landing although it is little rough in places where the field drains have subsided.
 Pilots are to exercise care during landing and are to clear the airfield area as soon as possible.

-8. Two grids, each six gliders wide, will be set up on the downwind airfield boundary.
-Each glider will be allocated a row number between one and seven, which will be retained for the whole competition.
+8. Two grids, 8 gliders wide, will be set up on the downwind airfield boundary.
+Each glider will be allocated a row number between 1 and 7 which will be retained for the whole competition.
 The first glider to arrive at the grid area is to be positioned on the appropriate side of the numbered row marker, close to the marker.
 Subsequent gliders in the same row arriving at the grid are to be positioned outboard of the previous glider in each row.
 The grid will be compressed at a specified time by closing up rows towards the rear row positioned just inside the perimeter track.
 This is done for flight safety reasons to maximise the take off distance available.
 Once the grid has been compressed, any competition gliders arriving at the grid are to be positioned to one side and will be launched after the main grid.
 They will not be taken into account when determining the opening of the start line.
 The launch master will select the order of launching of gliders in each row depending on which tug is available.
-All competitors are to ensure that release checks are carried out before the rope to be used for the launch is given to the pilot's crew for hooking on.

-9. All turning points will be selected from the BGA 2009 List of Turning Points.
-The Start Zone type will be the semi-circle as defined in Para 19.1 of the 2009 Rules for BGA Rated Competitions with the Start Point based on the coordinates of BIC, BNW, or BIE, as briefed.
-The Finish Point and Finish Procedure is designated in the next paragraph.
+9. All turning points will be selected from the BGA 2006 List of Turning Point.
+The Start Zone type will be the semi-circle as defined in Para 19.1.1 of the 2005 Rules for BGA Rated Competitions with the Start Point based on the coordinates of BIC, BI1, BI2 or BI3 as briefed.

 Tugs and Launch Control: 129.975MHz

-16. The first briefing will be at 1000 on Saturday, 18th July 2009.
-The grid location will be announced at 0900 each day, including the first day, and gliders are to grid before the task briefing at 1000 hrs if so requested.
+13. The first briefing will be at 1000 on Saturday, 5th August 2006.
+On subsequent days, unless otherwise notified, the grid location will be announced at 0900 and gliders are to grid before the task briefing at 1000 hrs.

-17. All flight verification will be by IGC approved Flight Recorders.
+14. All IGC approved Flight Recorders will be acceptable.
 It should be noted that the BGA Competition Rules require motor gliders and gliders with enabled turbos to use only IGC Approved GPS Flight Recorders with an Engine Noise Level (ENL) detector.
-If a turbo glider is competing with the turbo disabled, then prior to the first launch, the pilot is to advise the Competition Director of the means used to disable the turbo.
-Competitors with enabled turbos will be required to carry out a short engine run not exceeding 30 seconds prior to making a start on the first competition day.
+Competitors with enabled turbos will be required to carry out a short 30 second engine run prior to making a start on the first day.
 Thereafter, they will not normally be required by the organization to run their turbos before starting.
-All pilots who have used turbos/self launchers to self-retrieve must state this when handing in their flight recorders to Control.
+All pilots who have used turbos/self launchers to self retrieve must state this when handing in their flight recorders to Control.

-18. The primary Control telephone numbers will be 07907 889 767 and 07907 889 768.
-Pilots who land out are required to telephone Control as soon as possible after landing and again when the pilot and crew have met up.
-This is a mandatory procedure for flight safety reasons and is to assist the Director in accounting for all gliders flying from the site at the end of the day.
+15. The Control telephone number will be 01869 252493.
+Pilots who land out are required to telephone control as soon as possible after landing and again when the pilot and crew have met up.
+This is a mandatory procedure for flight safety reasons to assist the Director in accounting for all gliders flying from the site at the end of the day.

-19. The following free fall parachute zones are prohibited airspace for the duration of the competition and pilots will be penalised for any incursion: Weston on the Green, Hinton in the Hedges, Langar and Peterborough/Sibson.
-The status of other parachute zones will be given at the daily briefings.
+16. The following free fall parachute zones are prohibited airspace for the duration of the competition and pilots will be penalised for any incursion, Weston on the Green, Hinton in the Hedges, Langar and Peterborough/Sibson.
+The status of other parachute zones will be given at briefings.

-20. The master reference for controlled airspace for the Competition is the CAA 1:500,000 scale map, Edition 35 (2009).
+17. The master reference for controlled airspace for the Competition is the CAA 1:500,000 scale map, 2171CD, Edition 32 published on 16 March 2006.
 All Competitors are to have a copy of this map and are required to carry it on all competition flights.
-A copy of this map can be purchased from the office.
+Competitors are reminded that recent permanent amendments to the Luton airspace were promulgated by the CAA under AD 2-EGGW-4-1 dated 11 May 06 and do not appear on the Edition 32 map.
+Copies of this AIP will be provided to each pilot at registration.